sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 - `+` :
 - `separator.join(iterable)` : returns a new single string
 - `insert(index,element)`:  modifies the list in-place and returns None
-- `String Slicing a[::]` : mylist[:]->creates a shallow copy of the entire list slicing,returns a new sequence
+- `String Slicing a[::]` :returns a new sequence and, mylist[:]->creates a shallow copy of the entire list slicing
 - `.copy()` : returns a shallow copy independent object at the top level
 - `Accessing characters mystr[index]` : return value
-- `find("",startindex,endindex)` : startindex,endindex optional return index value
+- `find("",startindex,endindex)` : startindex,endindex (optional) return index value
-- `.index()` : return indexof first occurrence For data structures other than strings
+- `.index(elements,startindex,endindex)` : return index of first occurrence
 - `.update()` : return None, used with dictionaries and sets to add items
-- `.replace(old_substring,new_substring,count)` : count optional, by default replace all the occurrance returns a new string
+- `.replace(old_substring,new_substring,count)` : By default replace all the occurrance with new_substring and returns a new string, count(optional)
 - `.reverse()` : Returns None syntax: my_list.reverse()
-- `.remove(value)` : remove the first occurring value matching the given parameter from list in place modifies return updated list
+- `.remove(value)` : returns None, remove the first occurring value matching the given parameter from list in place modifies
-- `.pop(index)` : -> list method
-- `.push(index)` : -> list method
 - `del a[index]` : Removes the item at index in-place return None
 - `.clear()` : return None syntax : MyList.clear()
 - `startswith()/endswith()` :